Particular/docs.particular.net/nservicebus/bridge/configuration_failed-messages_bridge_[2.3,3).partial.md

 > Message that fail during bridge address translation due to unknown endpoints will be moved to the `bridge.error` queue.

 > [!NOTE]
-> Translating the `NServiceBus.ReplyToAddress` message header for failed messages will become the default behavior in the next major version of the bridge.
+> Translating the `NServiceBus.ReplyToAddress` message header for failed messages will become the default behavior in a future major version of the bridge.